maveniverse/mima/README.md

   highest priority.
 * [standalone-shared](runtime/standalone-shared) - this is NOT a runtime, but "shared" code for standalone runtimes, mostly related to creation of session in "Maven like way".
-* [standalone-sisu](runtime/standalone-sisu) - this runtime may be always present (but in case of Maven Plugin it will generate a ton of warnings due wrong Maven artifact scopes), but is best to simply exclude it in Maven Plugin POMs.
+* [standalone-sisu](runtime/standalone-sisu) - this runtime may be always present (in case of Maven Plugin it will generate a ton of warnings due wrong Maven artifact scopes), but is best to simply exclude it in Maven Plugin POMs.
   This is a "fallback" runtime, when no other runtime is present, and has the lowest priority.
 Note: if `embedded-maven` is not present on classpath, this runtime **will fail** when running within Maven.
 This runtime may be used in